 And as long as they do, you’ve a chance to make that sale.

-Extra bonus: I’ve created a handy “Find Interesting Topics to Write About Reference Sheet” so you’ll never run out topic ideas again.
+Extra bonus: I’ve created a handy “Find Interesting Topics to Write About Reference Sheet” so you’ll never run out interesting things to blog about.
 To download it now, click here.